kevinmmarlow/gradle-oss-plugin/README.md

 Gradle OSS Plugin
 ----------------

 This plugin can be used to transfer files to and from Aliyun OSS buckets.
+It is based on the wondeful plugin written by [Suresh Khatri](https://github.com/skhatri/gradle-s3-plugin).
+Be sure to check his out if you are looking for S3 uploads from your gradle buildscript.

 The plugin creates two tasks: